 After about 11 years of schooling (around the time it takes to complete secondary school) the relationship between education and birth rate levels.
 This suggests that factors other than time spent in school are responsible for the variations in adolescent birth rates between the most highly developed nations.

 In countries where women have to travel long distances for drinking water, there is also a high index of gender inequality.
-More than half of Ethiopia’s population travels over 30 minutes to collect water, and all across the Sahara region women have very low average rates of education, while comprising a large percentage of people shouldering the burden of water collection.
-Some 64 percent of people who collect drinking water for the family unit are women.
+More than half of Ethiopia’s population travels over 30 minutes to collect water, and all across the Sahara region, women have very low average rates of education while comprising the majority of people shouldering the burden of water collection.
+Some 64% of people who collect drinking water for the family unit are women.
 Research shows that having to take multiple round-trips produces diminishing returns, and young girls are both more likely to be collecting water than boys and more likely to be taking multiple round-trips, too.

 World Vision has engaged in community development in Ghana, and a 2015 report from the University of North Carolina showed that World Vision’s water installations have very high rates of long-term function and use.
 Though these efforts are only a small piece of a very big puzzle, every small step that reduces an unnecessary burden faced by a woman frees her time for other opportunities, like education.

 Additionally, since 2001 the appointment of females in leadership positions has increased in the country, and in 2009 Joyce Bamford Addo was appointed as speaker of parliament, the first woman to do so in Ghana’s history.
 Such government representation can go a long way.

 More than 50% of countries don’t have any legislation protecting women from marital rape or discrimination, and less than 25% have any legislation that protects against female genital mutilation.
 Although more than half of countries have legislation against sexual harassment, it is still an often underreported problem, even for women in developed nations.